thaliproject/Thali_CordovaPlugin/doc/api/connectivity.md

 ### `Connect(peerIdentifier, callback)`

-This method begins a connection to the given peer found during discoverability.
-If this is called twice with the same peer identifier, an error will be thrown that it is in process.
+This method instructs the native layer to establish a TCP/IP connection to the peer identified by the peerIdentifier, which is obtained via a `peerAvailabilityChanged` event.
+If this is called twice with the same peer identifier without a `Disconnect` call will result in an error.

 #### Arguments: